waimea-jrgerraty/level-3-programming-assessment/docs/test-plan.md

 - Any path returned by the algorithm should be the shortest possible path, not just a possible path

+**BOUNDARY**

+- Paths with a distance of 1 (current location, target location) should function correctly

+**INVALID**

+- A path that is not the shortest is Invalid
+- The program should not be returning empty paths

 ### Test Data To Use

 - I will complete the second chapter of the story (at Northbury) and look at the given path between Northbury and Dunmarch.
+- To test the boundary case, I will complete the Ironforge chapter, as Ironforge and Cinderholm are adjacent.

 ### Expected Test Result